Vintage Christmas Candy

 4. Mom’s Homemade Divinity

-My view of divinity is a white, melt-in-your-mouth, hard-to-describe, heaven-sent, candy.
-I haven’t made this one for a while, but that’s one of those shoulda, coulda situations.
+My view of divinity is a white, melt-in-your-mouth, hard-to-describe, heaven-sent candy.
+I haven’t made this one for a while, but it’s one of those should-have, could-have situations.
 Of course, with the suggested nuts and candied cherries, not all the good stuff will melt in your mouth.
-I think I’ll make some changes this year and be sure to add this one to my “need to have” desserts.
-You gotta love a new treat to share!
+I think I’ll make some changes this year and add this to my “need-to-have” desserts.
+You have to love a new treat to share!

 5 from 13 votes